keithah/homebridge-ffmpeg-intel/README.md

 After switching to this docker

+Since we dont replace the stock ffmpeg, you will need to update the ffmpeg path youre using to the new one:

+/usr/lib/jellyfin-ffmpeg/ffmpeg

-You will need to update the 'Video Processor' option in your Homebridge UI to reflect the new path: /usr/lib/jellyfin-ffmpeg/ffmpeg
+In this example, I have to change 'Video Processor' option in your Homebridge UI for the Unifi-Video plugin to reflect the new path.
 <img width="292" height="622" alt="image" src="https://github.com/user-attachments/assets/0b6558e6-97f2-4f31-9627-d4b7f5a290d5" />